 - 1. Add the modeltranslation app to the INSTALLED_APPS variable of your project's settings.py. - 2.
-Configure your LANGUAGES in settings.py. - 3.
-Create a translation.py in your app directory and register TranslationOptions for every model you want to translate.

-4. Sync the database using manage.py syncdb (note that this only applies if the models registered in the translations.py did not have been synced to the database before.
-If they did - read further down what to do in that case.
+Set USE_I18N = True in settings.py. - 3.
+Configure your LANGUAGES in settings.py. - 4.
+Create a translation.py in your app directory and register TranslationOptions for every model you want to translate. - 5.
+Sync the database using ./manage.py syncdb (note that this only applies if the models registered in the translation.py did not have been synced to the database before.
+If they did read further down what to do in that case.